-LeBron James’ More Than A Vote and NAACP launch recruitment ad for election poll workers
+LeBron James’s More Than a Vote and NAACP launch recruitment ad for election poll workers

 — LeBron James (@KingJames) June 23, 2020

-On June 23, he launched More Than A Vote with an impressive collection of fellow pro athletes and artists, including NFL star Patrick Mahomes, WNBA star Skylar Diggins, Kevin Hart, Bun B, Offset, and many more.
+On June 23, he launched More Than a Vote with an impressive collection of fellow pro athletes and artists, including NFL star Patrick Mahomes, WNBA star Skylar Diggins-Smith, Kevin Hart, Bun B, Offset, and many more.
 The organization’s site allows users to check if they’re registered to vote and sign up to stay informed.
-He also starting working with sports teams like the LA Dodgers to open their stadiums as voting stations, and as of this month about 20 NBA teams alone had committed their arenas as voting sites.
+James also started working with sports teams like the Los Angeles Dodgers to open their stadiums as voting stations, and as of this month about 20 NBA teams alone have committed their arenas as voting sites.

-Now, during game two of the NBA’s Eastern Conference Finals on September 17, More Than A Vote and the NAACP Legal Defense Fund are launching a new TV ad aimed at recruiting young people to become polling workers for the impending presidential election.
+Now, during Game 2 of the NBA’s Eastern Conference Finals on September 17, More Than a Vote and the NAACP Legal Defense Fund are launching a new TV ad aimed at recruiting young people to become poll workers for the impending presidential election.
 The drive is aimed particularly at vulnerable Black communities in Alabama, Florida, Georgia, Michigan, Mississippi, Ohio, Texas, and Wisconsin.

 Called “We Got Next,” the spot was created with ad agency SS+K, and funded by corporate partners Bumble, Cash App, Diageo North America, and Patagonia.
-The spot features a voiceover by Portland Trail Blazers star CJ McCollum.
+The spot features a voice-over by Portland Trail Blazers star CJ McCollum.

 We got an opportunity—a responsibility.